-She is editor of several others, most recently Consciousness and Subjectivity (Frankfurt, Ontos, 2012), Conversations on Practical Rationality (Newcastle, CUP, 2013), Reflective Consciousness - Sartre and contemporary philosophy of mind (London, Routledge, 2015) and The Logical Alien At 20 (Harvard University Press, forthcoming).
-She has published widely in Portuguese, English and French on several topics in philosophy of mind and language, epistemology and cognitive science, moral and political philosophy and history of 20th century philosophy.
+She is also editor of several others, most recently Consciousness and Subjectivity (Frankfurt, Ontos, 2012), Conversations on Practical Rationality (Newcastle, CUP, 2013) Pre-Reflective Consciousness - Sartre and contemporary philosophy of mind (Routledge, 2016) and The Logical Alien (Harvard University Press, forthcoming).
+She has published widely in Portuguese, English and French on several topics in philosophy of mind and language, epistemology and cognitive science, moral and political philosophy and history of contemporary philosophy.

 She was Principal Investigator of FCT Projects Rationality, Belief, Desire II – from cognitive science to philosophy (2005-2008) (POCTI/FIL/55555/2004), The Bounds of Judgement – Frege, cognitive agents and human thinkers (PTDCI/FIL-FIL/109882/2009) (2011-2014) and FLAD-funded Project Conversations on Practical Rationality and Human Action.
 She was the Portuguese coordinator of the CNRS network PloCo La philosophie du langage ordinaire.
 She is currently the co-PI of FCT Project Epistemology of Religious Belief – Wittgenstein, Grammar and the Contemporary World (PTDC/FER-FIL/32203/2017)

 Figuras e Movimentos – uma leitura da filosofia contemporânea (Lisboa, Edições 70, 2019, 435 pp.)